-Design Ventura presentation requirements
+5. Design Ventura presentation!

-The Ventura competition requires teams to produce three A3 visualisation sheets to present the design process.
+The Design Ventura competition requires teams to submit three A3 sheets visualising the design process and pitching the product.
 Included in the presentation should be:

 - A bit about the team

 - Research findings

 - Idea generation initial ideas and how the design was developed

 - The final design prototype and product description

 - Manufacturing processes

 - The sustainability credentials of the product

 - Business plan costings and target audience

 - Marketing campaign